 Load modeling changes (including shifting loads between substations) and corrections provided by TPs during the course of the analysis will be documented and included in the study cases.

-The ERCOT load forecast for the 2013 weather year, plus self-serve load, will be used for the economic portion of the analysis.
+The ERCOT load forecast for the <TBD> weather year, plus self-serve load, will be used for the economic portion of the analysis.

-ERCOT rooftop solar growth forecast will be incorporated into the reliability analysis by reducing the load forecast adopted by 2023 RTP.
-The rooftop solar growth forecast will be incorporated into the economic analysis by reducing hourly gross load by the forecasted rooftop contribution during daylight hours.
+ERCOT rooftop solar forecast will be incorporated into the reliability analysis by reducing the load forecast adopted by 2024 RTP.
+The rooftop solar forecast will be incorporated into the economic analysis by reducing hourly gross load by the forecasted rooftop contribution during daylight hours.

 Large, flexible loads added to the economic cases will be represented as price-responsive demand, whereas they will be considered firm load at their maximum MW value in the reliability cases.